-The idea behind the EmoService B is to mix three different technologies together taking in the account innovative features based on the user behavioral analysis and on the context awareness.
+The idea behind the EmoService B is to mix three different technologies together in to an innovative OEM (cf. table below) taking in the account innovative features based on the user behavioral analysis and on the context awareness.
 The software will mix:

-Multi room abilities to stream music automatically around different rooms according to the End-user localization.

-The abilities of the intelligent music player that learns user-habits and preferences.

-Smartphone application abilities to recognize user moods and stream music according to the user feelings.

-The following table below shows the innovative features that characterize the OEM that we are developing.